bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 2.2.
 Risk Assessment

-[MAC Board of Directors](https://mining.ca/about-us/board-of-directors/) is the the primary authority for determining management of risk assessment.
+[MAC Board of Directors](https://mining.ca/about-us/board-of-directors/) is the the primary authority for determining management of risk.

 ## 2.3.
 Trust Assurance and Certification

 MAC is a not for profit Canadian Corporation.
-MAC is governed by a set of Bylaws under the [Canada Not for Profit Corporations Act](https://laws-lois.justice.gc.ca/eng/acts/c-7.75/).
+MAC is governed by a set of Bylaws in accordance with the [Canada Not for Profit Corporations Act](https://laws-lois.justice.gc.ca/eng/acts/c-7.75/).

 ## 2.4.
 Governance Requirements